cmfcmf/OpenWeatherMap-PHP-API/README.md

 - `Examples_History.php` Shows how to receive weather history.
 - `Examples_Cache.php` Shows how to implement a cache.

-**Notice:** This api is not made by OpenWeatherMap, nor their official php api.
+**Notice:** The api is neither maintained by OpenWeatherMap, nor their official php api.

 Contribute!
 ===========